 In the course of a long career, several interesting projects stand out.

-When the Oxford Reading Tree series was extended, I consulted on how they could be used for early and pre-reading.
+When the Oxford Reading Tree series was extended, she has consulted on how they could be used for early and pre-reading.